HiroshiNohara/WIFI-password-application/README.md

 - Due to the change of the strategy of the Android 9.0 or higher system, this part of the device needs to provide additional **Location** permission to allow the application to access the information of the currently connected WiFi.
 - This application will only read the `WifiConfigStore.xml` file and will not delete or modify the content.
 - This application uses the WiFi name as the database unique identifier and will not store the saved WiFi password.
 - This application has passed the test on Huawei Mate 9(Android 8.0), Xiaomi Mi 8(Android 9.0) and OnePlus 7(Android 9.0).
-In theory, it is suitable for Android 8.0 and above.

 ## Change logs

+### 1.1

+- Compatible with systems below Android 8.0
+- Fix known issues

 ### 1.0